cncf/wg-serverless/workflow/spec/spec-examples.md

 }
 ```

+The states action data filter selects the greeting object from the function return to be placed into the state data.
-The state filter merges the action results into its output, and then uses outputPath to only return the greeting as its data
+Then the states state data filter selects only the greeting object to be returned as its data output, which
-output, which then becomes the data output of the workflow itself (as it is the end state).
+becomes the workflow data output (as it is an end state):
 ```
    "Welcome to Serverless Workflow, John!"
 ```